0xGingi/0xgingi-browser-windows/README.md

 ## TO-DO

-- Install some Plugins (eg Ublock Origin) by default
 - More Hardening
 - Other Misc.
 Changes to Enchance Privacy
-- Automatic Updates (Best option until automatic updates are working is to watch for releases on github so you get a email when a new release is added, I will try to have all chromium updates released within 24 hours)

 ## Install Chromium Web Store
 The Chromium Web Store Exension allows you to install extensions from the chrome web store